GussRw/Documentation-Laravel-Routes/README.md

 ## Params

-Routes params are defined with `@param name Description`
+Routes params are defined with `@param name Description, you can use  @param in resource type routes.`

 ```
 /**